Boolean Compressed Sensing and Noisy Group Testing: Noise free case-deterministic output

 \subsection{Maximum Probability of error}

 The previous analysis considered the average error case.
-Maintaining the average error probability below $\epsilon$ is not enough if we are interested in the worst-case input, i.e. maximum error case.
+Maintaining the average error probability below $\epsilon$ is not enough if we are interested in the worst-case set of defectives, i.e., the maximum error case.
 For exact reconstruction, the worst-case error is required to be zero.

 \begin{theorem} For $N$ items and $K$ defectives, $T=O(K^2\log N)$ is achievable for exact reconstruction (worst-case error criteria). \end{theorem}